Skip to main content

 Morning Module 1– General Criminal Law

-• Includes both objective (multiple choice) questions and short answer questions.
+• Includes 15 multiple choice questions and 3 short answer questions.

 • Focus on constitutional law.

-• Open book (for morning module 1 only).
-You may use your own approved NC Criminal Law and Procedure Statute books, both Chapter Chapter 14, 15A and Chapter 20—including Lexis Nexis, Thomson Reuters, Blue360 Media, and Westlaw.
+• Open book.
+You may use your own approved NC Criminal Law and Procedure Statute Books, both Chapter 15A and Chapter 20—including those published by Lexis Nexis, Thomson Reuters, Blue360 Media, and Westlaw.
 Tabs allowed, but no handwritten notes.

 Morning Module 2 – Juvenile Delinquency Law